CetusProtocol/aggregator/README.md

 # Install

-The SDK is published to npm registry with experimental version.
+The SDK is published to npm registry.
 To use the SDK in your project, you can

 ```
-npm install aggregator-sdk@0.0.0-experimental-20240521171554
+npm install @cetusprotocol/aggregator-sdk
 ```

 # Usage